 What are the Steps in the Accounting Process?

-The accounting process is the series of steps followed by the business entity to record the business financial transactions that include steps for collecting, identifying, classifying, summarizing and recording of the business transactions in the books of accounts of the company so that the financial statements of the entity can be prepared and the profits and the financial position of the business can be known after regular intervals of time.
+The accounting process is the series of steps followed by the business entity to record the business financial transactions that include steps for collecting, identifying, classifying, summarizing, and recording the business transactions in the books of accounts of the company so that the financial statements of the entity can be prepared.
+The profits and the business’s financial position can be known after regular intervals of time.